TheFoot/vue-grid-designer/docs/CONTRIBUTING.md

 - Create a new github release

 A github action (triggered by a new github release) will publish a new NPM package.
-Depending on package.json configuration, this will be published to the github package registry (for private projects) or NPM registry for public projects.
+Depending on package.json configuration, this will be published to the github package registry and the public NPM registry.